-- Stock-based compensation consists primarily of the amortized portion of Black-Scholes value of options and warrants previously granted to consultants, directors and employees.
-There were no options granted during the three-month periods ended September 30, 2006 and 2005.
-The decrease is due to a decrease in the Black-Scholes value related to the options granted on December 16, 2005, which, due to market conditions, were at a lower market price than the options granted in the previous year. - Payroll and benefits increased primarily as a result of salary and health insurance rate increases. - · Investor relations decreased primarily as a result of a decrease in the amount of consulting fees in connection with a consultant. - Professional fees decreased primarily as a result of a decrease in estimated auditing fees for the year ended June 30, 2007 as a result of the one-year postponement by the SEC of the auditing requirements in connection with Section 404 of Sarbanes-Oxley.
+- Stock-based compensation consists primarily of the amortized portion of Black-Scholes value of options and warrants granted to directors, employees and consultants.
+During the three-month periods ended March 31, 2007 and 2006 there were no options or warrants granted to such directors, employees and consultants.
+The decrease is due to a decrease in the Black-Scholes value related to the options granted on December 14, 2006 and December 14, 2005, which, due to market conditions, were at a lower market price than the options granted on December 16, 2004. - · Investor relations decreased primarily as a result of a decrease in the amount of consulting fees incurred. - · Professional fees increased primarily as a result of an increase in legal fees and accounting fees. - Depreciation and amortization increased primarily as a result of an increase in amortization of patent costs.
+During the three months ended March 31, 2007, we began amortizing the cost of our pending patent applications.

-We expect general and administrative expenses to modestly increase over the next twelve months primarily due to an increase in legal and accounting fees related to the increased regulatory environment.
+We expect general and administrative expenses to modestly increase over the next twelve months primarily due to an increase in legal and accounting fees related to the increased regulatory environment surrounding our business.